 But this wasn’t an easy decision to make, and I’m still wondering if it was the right one.
 In the end, only my readers can tell me that.
 Depending on the feedback I get, I may still make Lesser Gods as fully illustrated as the other books.

-At the moment, however, my primary goal is to complete the illustrations for books 4 and 5, hopefully before the end of 2017.
+At the moment, however, my primary goal is to complete the illustrations for the rest of the series, hopefully before the end of 2017.
 If there is to be any additional work on Lesser Gods, it will have to wait until after that.

 Select the images below to view them at full size.